FUB-HCC/hcds-winter-2020/README.md

 # Getting started

-We use the  "Amazing Python Data Workflow with Poetry, Pandas, and Jupyter"<sup>[1]</sup> to make sure everyone in the course uses the same environment and we dont run into dependency hell :volcano:.
+We use the  "Amazing Python Data Workflow with Poetry, Pandas, and Jupyter"<sup>[1]</sup> to make sure everyone in the course uses the same environment and we don't run into dependency hell :volcano:.

 ## Prerequisites